 WSOP.com could also eventually launch in Michigan, but the brand isn’t partnered with a land-based casino as of yet.

-Online Poker Sites Coming To Michigan
+Michigan Online Poker Sites Launching Soon

 The world’s largest online poker brand already operates in New Jersey and Pennsylvania.
 The state-regulated versions of PokerStars function as in-state platforms, separate from the international PokerStars client.